Fake walking in Pokémon GO is quickly becoming the most popular way to play Pokémon GO without having to move.

 When combined with Pokémon GO, DeFit can trick the game's activity logs into thinking that you have walked a greater distance, which can be beneficial for completing research tasks, hatching eggs, and catching rare Pokémon like Zacian and Zamazenta.

-It is important to note that DeFit for Pokémon GO iOS is not availabe, and you will need an Android device to use DeFit.
+It is important to note that DeFit for Pokémon GO iOS is not available, and you will need an Android device to use DeFit.
 We have compiled a straightforward guide below to help you get started with DeFit on your Android device.

 Step 1: Begin by opening the Play Store and searching for DeFit.
 Once found, install the application.
 You'll also need to download and install the Google Fit app onto your Android device.